 Here is how the process unfolds:

+Based on your interest form, we will pair you with one of the TAP consultants listed below.
 A member of the TAP team will set up a meeting to explore your company’s technology, determine which federal agency topics it fits, help you understand TAP support and provide an overview of MTI funding available to help cover the costs of writing a proposal.
 If you haven’t taken a VIRAL assessment, your advisor will help you complete one.

 With help from TAP, you’ll identify a solicitation from a federal agency that best fits your technology.
 You’ll then review the proposal requirements, identify resources needed and develop a strategic plan to write the proposal — which may include applying for MTI funding.